openhab/openhab-addons/bundles/org.openhab.automation.groovyscripting/README.md

 One can place *.groovy files with Groovy classes under `automation/groovy` configuration directory.
 Those classes can be imported in JSR-223 scripts or the UI rules action with the usual Groovy `import` statement.

-To apply shared code changes, one has to restart `openHAB Core :: Bundles :: Automation` or an OpenHAB instance altogether.
+To apply shared code changes, one has to restart the `openHAB Core :: Bundles :: Automation` bundle on the Console or an openHAB instance altogether.

 ## Script Examples